What Are Benzodiazepines? Names & Uses

 - Taking benzos in larger amounts or for longer than intended.

-- Experiencing intense cravings for the medication.
+- Experiencing intense cravings.

-- Using the medication in physically dangerous situations.
+- Using benzos in dangerous situations.

-- Withdrawal symptoms manifest upon discontinuation.
+- Withdrawal symptoms upon discontinuation.

 Our world-class addiction treatment program offers insurance coverage up to 100% for most PPO policies.
 Click below to get a quote.